Are Himalayan Yak Chews Safe for Puppies? | Vet-Reviewed Guide

 Ensure a Safe Chewing Environment

-Provide a quiet, distraction-free area to help your puppy focus on safe chewing behavior, minimizing risks of gulping or accidental choking caused by sudden excitements or interruptions.
+Provide a quiet, distraction-free area to help your puppy focus on safe chewing behavior, minimizing the risks of gulping or accidental choking caused by sudden excitement or interruptions.

 Safer Puppy Chew Alternatives